A brief history to date.

 My father joined the British Army at the age of 15.
 During WW2 he was stationed in Krefeld with the REME attached to the Black Watch.
 As many soldiers did, he married a Krefeld girl, Magdalena Rafolt, one of three siblings who’s father came from the Weimar Republic and was married to my Oma a Hanoverian girl of 16.

-I understand that they relocated before the war was in full swing to Krefeld and like many ( and having I believe their savings misappropriated by the manager of a bank.
+It is my I understanding that they relocated before the war was in full swing to Krefeld and like many and having had their savings misappropriated by the manager of a bank.

 It was tough times all round.
-The grand parents had a “Schupladler” group and both worked in The Spinnerie as Krefeld was at the time the epicentre of the silk and cotton weaving industry.
+The whole family worked in The Crefelder Baumwoll-Spinnerei as Krefeld was at the time the epicentre of the silk and cotton-weaving industry.
 Oma’s Mother lived in the Ulmanstr which was situated in an area specially for the factory workers.

 My folks lived ( before I was born ) I in the famed Wasserturm, a Krefeld landmark, sadly now no longer there at the end of the Glabacherstr.